 When inserting a magazine into the well, be sure to do so firmly to properly seat the magazine.
-However, you do not want to move to harshly.
-By forcing the magazine into the well, you can cause the firearm to malfunction.
-Also, take care of your magazines and magazine wells.
+Also, take care of your magazines.
 These areas are some of the most frequent causes of pistol malfunction.
 Keep them clean and free of gunk, and they’ll be good to you.

 The Magazine Release

 The Magazine releases is a button normally found near the top of the magazine well on the frame.
 By depressing this button, you are able to easily release and remove a magazine inserted into the pistol.
 Sometimes this device is a paddle on the base of the trigger guard or even a button at the rear of the magazine well.

 The Hand Grip

 The hand grip is the part of the gun you hold while shooting the firearm.
 Remember to take grip size into consideration when choosing a gun to ensure you can handle it safely.